rocky-bgta/selisegroup-assignment/README.md

 you will get jwt token and use that token to call following endpoint

 curl --location 'http://localhost:8080/api/accounts/get-all' \
---header 'Authorization: Bearer <your-admin-token>'
+--header 'Authorization: Bearer <your-jwt-token>'

 with this admin privilege token we access both end point that following as well

 curl --location 'http://localhost:8080/api/accounts/ACC1001' \
---header 'Authorization: Bearer <your-admin-token>'
+--header 'Authorization: Bearer <your-jwt-token>'

 In DB there is another user tahim by executing the following curl